Last Update November 13th, 2019

-- The Jordan River temple is one of five temples to feature an Angel Moroni statue holding the plates. source for first and second fact
+- The Jordan River temple is one of five temples to feature an Angel Moroni statue holding the plates. source

 - The Jordan River Utah Temple is the highest capacity temple in the Church with six ordinance rooms each seating 122 patrons. source

 - 16 sealing rooms.